Discover Types of Hats for Every Lifestyle

 Casual Wear

 Hats that are part of casual wear are worn by people all of the time.
-They don’t have a specific purpose.
-Some people wear them to hide bald spots, others don’t want to style their hair, and others simply enjoy wearing hats.
+They do not have a specific purpose.
+Some people wear them to hide bald spots, others do not want to style their hair, and others simply enjoy wearing hats.

-Hats that fall into this category include baseball caps, bucket hats, and trucker hats.
+Hats that fall into this category include promotional caps, bucket hats, and trucker caps.
 They tend to be easy to remove and are made of materials that are breathable for the wearer.

 Formal Wear